How to buy Cue Energy Resources (CUE) shares

 Learn how to easily invest in Cue Energy Resources shares.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-Cue Energy Resources Limited is an oil & gas e&p business based in Australia.
-Cue Energy Resources shares (CUE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
-Cue Energy Resources has a trailing 12-month revenue of around $22.4 million.
+Cue Energy Resources is an oil & gas e&p business based in Australia.
+Cue Energy Resources shares (CUE) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian dollars.
+Cue Energy Resources has a trailing 12-month revenue of around $31.1 million.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Cue Energy Resources

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.